How to Block Public Access to an Individual S3 Bucket

 You need to be careful if you have publicly accessible S3 buckets, since it can pose a security risk.
 You can check individual buckets or alter account settings, but either way, running periodic checks to ensure that you have minimal access settings is a good practice.

-With Blink, you can use no-code automations to check for any publicly accessible S3 buckets, send Slack notifications to their owners, and take action to block public access.
+With Blink, you can use this automation to check for any publicly accessible S3 buckets and send a report with non-compliant buckets via email.